 Unsure what to include in your generic cover letter?
 Don’t worry — we’ll show you how to write a professional generic cover letter for no specific job that really works.

-#1.
+Step 1.
 Address Your Cover Letter Properly

 You only get one chance to make a great first impression with the hiring manager, so it’s critical that you address your cover letter properly.